 Though you may experience a slightly different sensation from your treated tooth than your other teeth for some time, you should contact your endodontist immediately if you experience any of the following symptoms:

 - Severe pain or pressure lasting more than a few days

 - Visible swelling inside or outside your mouth

-- An allergic reaction to medication (rash, hives or itching)
+- An allergic reaction to the medication (rash, hives, or itching)